Yaroslav-Yuriichuk/table_controller/README.md

 ## To run

-Open Table.sln in your IDE and click run button
+Open Stacker.sln in your IDE and click run button

 ## To install on desktop

-In project folder Setup/Release open Setup.msi file and and choose the destination folder to install
+In project folder Setup open Setup.msi file and and choose the destination folder to install